List of Plasmodium species: Laverania

-Another estimate using the mutation rate (1.2 x 10^{−8} subsititutions/site/year) of the cytochrome b gene placed the spread of P. falciparum to humans at 365,000 years ago (95% credible interval: 112,000 to 1,036,000 years).
+Another estimate using the mutation rate (1.2 × 10^{−8} subsititutions/site/year) of the cytochrome b gene placed the spread of P. falciparum to humans at 365,000 years ago (95% credible interval: 112,000 to 1,036,000 years).

 Revised names have been proposed for the P. gora and P. gorb species - Plasmodium blacklocki and Plasmodium adleri respectively.
 These names were chosen to honour the malariologists Saul Adler (1895–1966) and Donald Blacklock (1879–1953).
 It has also been proposed that the P. falciparum strains infecting gorillas should be renamed Plasmodium praefalciparum.
 This proposal appears to have been accepted.
 The species P. billbrayi seems to be synonymous with earlier named P. gaboni.